Do Large Language Models Mirror Cognitive Language Processing?: Experiments

-Simultaneously, across these three types of appended instructions, LLMs consistently exhibit a positive correlation between scaling and LLM-brain similarity, indicating that the relationship between scaling and LLM-brain similarity remains insensitive to appended instructions.
-Furthermore, we explored the sensitivity of different training stages to appended instructions.
-We calculated the difference between the explicit-instruction-appending and no-instruction-appending, as shown in Table \ref{Tab:instruction}.
-It is observed that, in G1, the alignment version of LLMs demonstrates a more significant improvement on the LLM-brain similarity after introducing explicit instructions compared to the pre-trained version.
-It might be because instruction appending helps LLMs more aligned with human intentions, thereby enhancing the sensitivity to instructions.
-However, this phenomenon is not observed in group G2.
+Simultaneously, across these three types of appended prompts, LLMs consistently exhibit a positive correlation between scaling and LLM-brain similarity, indicating that the relationship between scaling and LLM-brain similarity remains insensitive to appended prompts.
+Furthermore, we explored the sensitivity of different training stages to appended prompt.
+We calculated the difference between the explicit-prompt-appending and no-prompt-appending, as shown in Appendix \ref{section:prompt}.
+It is observed that, the alignment version of LLMs demonstrates a more significant improvement in LLM-brain similarity after introducing explicit prompts compared to the pre-trained version.
+This might be because prompt helps LLMs align more closely with human intentions, thereby enhancing LLMs's sensitivity to prompts.